 The Aga Khan Museum provides a platform for emerging and established award-winning artists to showcase their craft, initiate cross-cultural dialogue, and engage new audiences.

 Throughout the season, experience poetry, music and dance that reflects the rich tapestry of diverse world regions, from the Balkans to the Nordic countries, from the Middle East to Asia.
-Enjoy informal performances presented by TD Bank – of jazz, Latin, Persian, traditional Asian music, and more – by a range of captivating artists in the Museum’s public spaces and galleries.
+Enjoy informal performances presented by TD Bank Group – of jazz, Latin, Persian, traditional Asian music, and more – by a range of captivating artists in the Museum’s public spaces and galleries.

 Join us every week for a new Pop-Up experience

 Wednesdays at 5 pm, 6 pm, and 7 pm.

 Saturdays and Sundays at 12 pm, 1 pm, and 3 pm.